khietbt/khietbt.github.io/_posts/2024-10-15-axon-and-spring-security.md

 ---
 layout: post
 title: "Axon and Spring Security Integration"
-date: 2023-12-05 11:43:01 +0700
+date: 2024-10-05 11:43:01 +0700
 categories: Axon Spring
 ---

 # Axon Framework

-(Axon Framework)[https://axoniq.io/] provides a simple but powerful solution of building an event-driven application.
+[Axon Framework](https://axoniq.io) provides a simple but powerful way to build an event-driven application.
 It can work with Spring perfectly.
 To integrate with Spring Security, we need 2 steps:

-1. Create a MessageDispatchInterceptor to embed the jwt along with the message as a metadata
+1. Create a dispatch interceptor to embed the jwt along with the message as a metadata
 2. Create a handler interceptor to extract jwt from the message's metadata and convert it to an authentication

 # Create a dispatch interceptor

-Here, the jwt is extracted from SecurityContextHolder.
+Here, the jwt is extracted from SecurityContextHolder, and sent along with the message:

 ```java